Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Methods

-{\bf Generalized Sobol' indices (GSIs)}: The indices in equations \eqref{pwfosobol} and \eqref{pwtesobol} ignore time correlations and the history of the time-dependent signal.
-The method proposed by Alexanderian et al. \cite{Alexanderian2020} takes into account time correlations by integrating the numerators and denominators of equations \eqref{pwfosobol} and \eqref{pwtesobol} over time.
-Let $I_0^t = [0,t]$ be a time-varying interval.
-The the main effect GSI of $f$ by varying $\theta_i$ over the interval $I_0^t$ is given by
+{\bf Generalized Sobol' indices (GSIs)}: The PTSIs ignore the variance history of the signal whereas GSIs take it into account by integrating the numerators and denominators of equations \eqref{pwfosobol} and \eqref{pwtesobol} \cite{Alexanderian2020}.
+The main effect GSI over the interval $[0, t]$ for $t \in [0, T]$ is